laro/Cilia/README.md

       array[3] = 0  // Runtime error, no compile time bounds check
       ```
     - `T[] array` is the short form of `cilia::Array<T> array`
+        - Not called `cilia::Vector<T>`, because this could easily collide with the mathematical (numerical/geometric) Vector.
+          (See Matrix & Vector, even though they are in other sub-namespaces.)
     - May be confusing because it is so similar to fixed-size arrays,
       **but** IMHO the inconsistency is already in C/C++:
         - while in C/C++ function declarations: